liezzzlll/liezzzlll/poetry.md

 I’m hoping you’ve said it too\
 ~XXXXXX~, I am so in love with you

+>I couldn't quite tell him yet, I didn't want to tell him I loved him when I did.
+So I wrote this poem and I read it to him lololol.

 ## runnin’ in the rain
 We ran in the rain\
 Hand in hand\